coloradocube/vision/README.md

 8. Dynamically reprogram to do (6) or (7).
 9. Do (6) and (7) simultaneously.
 10. **In addition to (9), mount and connect a digital compass (e.g. [this](https://www.amazon.com/Digital-Compass-Magnetometer-Electronic-Magnetic/dp/B07PP67N9Q) connects over I2C).
 Stabilize to the orientation of choice with software on Kria, including compass directions and degrees.
 Overlay the 3D directions over the image like a virtual nautical compass.
 Need WiFi to see it.
 Sensor fusion in software.**
 11. **In a planetarium, on rotating platform, without LIDAR or compass (may use as training signal), stabilize to the orientation of choice.
-Overlay celestial object names and constellations on view.**
+Overlay celestial object names and constellations on view.** _Does the [Denver Planetarium](https://www.dmns.org/visit/planetarium/) actually have a [dome star projector](https://www.zeiss.com/planetariums/us/about-us/image-download/planetarium-projectors.html)?_

 #### 1.2.
 Custom carrier